ChrisAkridge/CodeLouSep2017/project/Specification.md

 		* Unlocked when the user has 20 HDMI Cables, 8 Whiteboard Walls, 1 SMART Board, and 8 Lighting Fixtures
 	    * Cost: 15,000 units
 	    * Effect: All income is doubled
+* Phase II Upgrades:
+	* Optical Wireless Mouse:
+		* Unlocked when the user has made 25,000 units from clicking.
+		* Cost: 89,500 units
+		* Effect: Clicking gains 10% of the rate.
+	* Logitech Bluetooth Mouse:
+		* Unlocked when the user has made 400,000 units from clicking.
+		* Cost: 455,000 units
+		* Effect: Clicking gains 15% of the rate.
+	* Miniature Travel Mouse:
+		* Unlocked when the user has made 1,200,000 units from clicking.
+		* Cost: 9,550,000 units
+		* Effect: Clicking gains 25% of the rate.
+	* Enrollment Parking:
+		* Unlocked when the bank reaches 11,000 units.
+		* Cost: 28,800 units.
+		* Effect: Stand-Up Guides get +1% for every WIOA Paperwork you own.
+HDMI Cables get +200% for every Stand-Up Guide you own.
+	* Library Card:
+		* Unlocked when the bank reaches 100,000 units.
+		* Cost: 195,000 units.
+		* Effect: Front-end Class Projects are 30% cheaper.
+	* Concise Explanation:
+		* Unlocked when the bank reaches 225,000 units.
+		* Cost: 450,000 units.
+		* Effect: Orientation Presentations have their rate doubled.
+	* Video Communications Center:
+		* Unlocked when the bank reaches 450,000 units.
+		* Cost: 985,000 units.
+		* Effect: WIOA Paperworks gain +5% for every Stand-Up Guide.
+Lighting Decks gain +10% for every Front-end Class Project.
+	* Weekly Meeting:
+		* Unlocked when all Phase II mouse and item upgrades are purchased.
+		* Cost: 1,000,000 units.
+		* Effect: All income is tripled.
+	* Start the Courses:
+		* Unlocked when the user has bought 10 WIOA Paperworks, 1 Orientation Presentation, 4 Stand-Up Guides, and 1 Front-End Class Project.
+		* Cost: 10,000,000 units.
+		* Effect: All income is tripled.
+Phase II is completed.

 ## Achievements

 * Phase I Achievements